zarf-dev/proposals/0053-bundle-format/README.md

 - Implementing custom transparency log infrastructure within Zarf
 - Modifying the Sigstore bundle specification itself
 - Supporting legacy signature format storage indefinitely (will be deprecated)
+- Support for `cosign verify` direct verification of a package

 ## Proposal

 ### Overview

-This proposal introduces connectivity profiles for Zarf package signing and verification:

-1. **Offline Profile** (default): No network connectivity required or used
-2. **Online Profile**: Full connectivity to Sigstore infrastructure (transparency logs, certificate authorities)

 The [Sigstore bundle format](https://docs.sigstore.dev/about/bundle/) will become the default and only supported format for inclusion of signed-material in the package, with a clear deprecation timeline for the legacy format.
 Zarf will retain the ability to verify packages using the legacy signature format for backwards compatibility.

 > A Sigstore bundle is everything required to verify a signature on an artifact.
-This is satisfied by the Verification Material and signature Content.
+This is satisfied by the Verification Material _and_ signature Content.

 Configuration will be exposed for including a Sigstore [Trusted Root](https://docs.sigstore.dev/about/security/#sigstores-trust-root) or the use of the Public Good Sigstore instance Trusted Root embedded in Zarf to enable verification of signed packages without any additional artifacts.